Tigers top Twins 5-3 after Minnesota's flurry of trade deals

 Minnesota made big moves to bolster its hopes for a division title by acquiring starter Tyler Mahle and right-handed relievers Jorge López and Michael Fulmer before the deadline.
 Fulmer made the short walk from one clubhouse to the other after the trade from Detroit was announced.

-But it was the last-place Tigers who earned a win on a sweltering night, snapping a three-game losing streak.
-Greene, Akil Baddoo and Javier Báez had RBI singles in a three-run seventh inning.
+But it was the last-place Tigers, who were sellers, who earned a win on a sweltering night, snapping a three-game losing streak.

+“You know you’re going to go out there, but you don’t exactly know who’s going to be on the field with you,” Detroit catcher Eric Haase said.
+“It’s always like that this time of year.
+Just kind of do what you can, but obviously letting go of two guys is huge.”

 Jason Foley (1-0) earned his first career win with a scoreless inning in relief of starter Matt Manning, who was activated off the 60-day injured list before the game after missing three months with right shoulder inflammation.
 Gregory Soto earned his 20th save.